-Awareness strategy, outreach (measures 13,14) - The development of an awareness plan is necessary to provide for a coordinated approach to the production and distribution of awareness materials.
+Awareness strategy, outreach (measures 12,13) - The development of an awareness plan is necessary to provide for a coordinated approach to the production and distribution of awareness materials.
 The goal of the plan will be to generate awareness regarding the significance of Redside Dace and the protection of its habitats, to promote private land stewardship and to help engender public support for implementation of recovery actions.
-The plan will engage Indigenous Nations communities and a variety of stakeholders, including government agencies, municipalities, agricultural community, urban development community, environmental groups, stewardship councils, school groups, and private landowners.
+The plan will engage a variety of stakeholders, including government agencies, municipalities, urban development community, environmental groups, stewardship councils, school groups, and private landowners.
 Awareness and outreach activities should focus on lands that support critical habitat.
 The plan will identify potential funding sources and partners that will assist in delivering the awareness program.